mila-iqia/fuel/docs/overview.rst

 a list of labels, a dictionary specifying an ontology, etc. Each source in a dataset is identified by a unique name.

+All datasets have the following attributes:

+* ``sources``: tuple of source names indicating what the dataset will provide when queried for data.
+* ``provides_sources``: tuple of source names indicating what sources the dataset *is able to* provide.
+* ``axis_labels``: :class:`dict` mapping each source name to a tuple of axis labels, or ``None``.
+Not all source names need to appear in the axis labels dictionary.

+Some datasets also have a ``num_examples`` attribute telling how many examples the dataset provides.

 IterableDataset
 ^^^^^^^^^^^^^^^